Polygence blog > Research Opportunities and Ideas

 Application deadline: None

 This is a very flexible program in terms of scheduling, and it requires no transcripts or letters of recommendation.
-It's also very broad in its scope and takes you from the origins of psychology to its role in robotics today.
+It's very broad in its scope and takes you from the origins of psychology to its role in robotics today.
 You'll also study brain anatomy and physiology.
 Other subjects include positive thinking, memory, decision-making, and cognitive psychology in the fields of health care, law, and education.

 19. Pre-College Summer Session